UVADS/ds2001/programming_assignments/github/demo_github.md

 If you forked a repo and then cloned it, `git pull` will pull from the forked repo.

 How can you pull from the original repo?

+1) Add the original repo (the one you forked) as a remote.

+`> git remote add upstream https://github.com/ORIGINAL_OWNER/ORIGINAL_REPOSITORY.git`

+Specifically for this example the command is:

+`> git remote add upstream https://github.com/apache/spark.git`